2013 Pedestrian and Bicycle Master Plan Update

 - To recommend amendments to the County Design Manual and Subdivision Regulations (including Adequate Public Facility (APF) mitigation requirements for roads) which:

 a.
 Foster improvements to the County's network of pedestrian and bicycle facilities in a logical, cost effective, systematic and consistant manner;

 b.
 Provide guidance to County planners and engineers as well as to property owners and developers; and

 c.
 Take advantage of funding opportunities as they arise via public and/or private sector participation.

-This study will focus primarily on identifying strategies which facilitate and foster pedestrian and bicycle utilitarian trips, such as to work, school or shopping, as opposed to purely recreational trips.
+This study focuses primarily on identifying strategies which facilitate and foster pedestrian and bicycle utilitarian trips to work, school or shopping, as opposed to purely recreational trips.
 A major objective of the study is to comprehensively identify and assess deficiencies and continuity gaps within the County's network of pedestrian and bicycle facilities within the County's urbanized area- defined as located within the boundaries of planned utility service (water and sewer district).
-The study will then seek to identify and prioritize potential corrective actions based on a set of criteria to be determined during the course of the study.
+The study then seeks to identify and prioritize potential corrective actions based on a set of criteria determined during the course of the study.

 Telephone: (410) 222-7440

 Mail: Office of Planning and Zoning